OfficeDev/Word-Add-in-JavaScript-AddPopulateBindings/README.md

 - [App/Home/Home.js](https://github.com/OfficeDev/Word-Add-in-JavaScript-AddPopulateBindings/blob/master/PopulateBindingsWeb/App/Home/Home.js).
 Logic that runs when the add-in is loaded.
 - [Snippets_BindAndPopulate folder](https://github.com/OfficeDev/Word-Add-in-JavaScript-AddPopulateBindings/tree/master/PopulateBindingsWeb/Snippets_BindAndPopulate).
 Contains three XML files that define the markup for the rich text content control and for the two content samples.

-All other files are automatically provided by the Visual Studio project template for Office Add-ins.

 <a name="codedescription"></a>
 ##Description of the code